Ali-Hajiebrahim-Zargar/Prediction-of-heart-attack/README.md

 # Heart Attack Prediction

 This project aims to predict the likelihood of a heart attack based on medical information provided for an individual.
-The dataset containing the necessary information is stored in the `heart.csv` file.
+The dataset containing the necessary information is stored in the `data.csv` file.

 ## Features